CDLUC3/docker-tutorial/session2/docker.volumes.md

 Docker containers are intended to be destroyed and re-created frequently.
 Unlike a server instance which patched and maintained, a docker container can be destroyed and re-created quickly from a built docker image.

 When designing a system comprised of docker files, it is important to identify what data requires persistence.
 That data can be persisted using **docker volumes**.

+## What is a Docker Volume?

+A docker volume is a blob of storage that is managed by docker.

+Docker volumes can be accessed by one or more containers.

+Docker volumes persist even after a stack has been destroyed.

+## Working with Docker Volumes

 In the course of working through these exercises, some unnamed docker volumes have likely been created.